Skip to content

 If you fit that, the five alternatives below should hold up.
 If you’re somewhere else, here’s how the picture shifts:

-• You have 1,000+ employees, 10+ sites, and IT mandates SAML SSO across every app.
+• You’re at a large enterprise — thousands of employees, many sites, and IT mandates SAML SSO.
 Envoy stays.
 The alternatives close part of the gap; none close all of it.

 • You’re EU/UK-headquartered and want regional support and data residency.
 Sign In App and SwipedOn move up the list.